danieltsam/release-time/readme.md

 Current Progress:
 core functionality completed!
-If there is no tv show found, returns error to front-end If there is no next episode found, returns error to front-end
+every possible input returns an output on front-end so user is never guessing what went wrong. looks minimalist but presentable

 Future Plans:
-make sure every outcome has an error that outputs so user knows what went wrong. add real css for appearance.
+specific error messages based on whether show is finished/no new episodes coming out or couldn't find show put show name in